Sellgo/webapp/README.md

 Author: Ivan Gozali <<gozaliivan@gmail.com>>

+## Run using Docker
+- run `docker-compose up`
+- webapp service is running on port 3000

 ## Getting Started

 1. Get `npm`.
 For macOS, see below.
 For Windows users, sorry, you're on your own for now. :)